CPVPEvent+

 - The template folder is empty or invalid.
 Each subfolder under

-regen-templates/needs a reallevel.dat+ chunks.
+regen-world/needs a reallevel.dat+ chunks.
 If it's empty, the plugin "resets" to nothing and Minecraft regenerates fresh terrain. - You captured the template after your changes.
 The template is whatever you copied.
 If it already has your changes baked in, the regen "works" but the result looks identical to what was there before.
 Re-capture from a fresh world.

 /regen looks fine right after, but breaks once players walk around